-Rishi Sunak set to announce policies targeted at drivers
+Rishi Sunak could limit 20mph zones to target driver vote

 - Published

-Prime Minister Rishi Sunak is expected to unveil new policies next week targeted at drivers, in an effort to win votes at the next election.
+Rishi Sunak is set to unveil policies aimed at drivers - including a possible ban on councils in England imposing 20mph speed limits on main roads.

-The BBC has been told Mr Sunak is likely to make an announcement at the Conservative Party Conference.
+An announcement is expected at the Conservative Party conference which gets under way at the weekend.

-One possible measure is banning councils in England from imposing 20mph speed limits on main roads.
+The Tories have started setting out their policy programme ahead of next year's general election.

-But the reported plans have already been criticised by cycling and walking groups.
+But the supposedly car-friendly policies have angered cycling and walking campaigners.

-The expected announcement, first reported by the Guardian newspaper, could also include proposals to limit the ability of councils in England to use number plate recognition cameras to fine motorists for traffic violations.
+A spokeswoman for the charity Sustrans said: "Divisive grandstanding in this way, introducing a package of bizarre measures to indulge a loud minority, takes us away from sensible discussions about making sustainable transport work for everyone."

-Sarah Mitchell, chief executive of charity Cycling UK, said: "We need a holistic plan for how people can travel - not a plan that zooms in on one particular mode of transport.
+She added: "Prioritising cars in this way serves no one - not pedestrians, not cyclists, not users of public transport.
+It doesn't even benefit drivers, who will face more congestion."

 However, the reports were welcomed by Conservative MP for South Cambridgeshire Anthony Browne.